X

 PNAC is the onset of liver disease in the context of the administration of PN in patients with temporary or permanent intestinal failure.7 It is most commonly defined as direct or conjugated bilirubin greater than 2 mg/dL in patients who receive PN >2 weeks.8-11 Other terms commonly used include intestinal failure-associated liver disease (IFALD) and parenteral nutrition-associated liver disease (PNALD).

-Incidence of PNAC increases with longer exposure to PN.11 The average incidence rate of PNAC in neonates and infants is 29.9%.11
+Incidence of PNAC increases with longer exposure to PN.12 The average incidence rate of PNAC in neonates and infants is 29.9%.11

-Increased risk of PNAC may include prematurity, low birth weight, lack of enteral feeding, necrotizing enterocolitis, recurrent sepsis, and factors relevant to PN.11-13
+PNAC risk factors may include prematurity, low birth weight, lack of enteral feeding, necrotizing enterocolitis, recurrent sepsis, and factors relevant to PN.11-13

 Order